goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-❌ **Otherwise:** All your tests pass, it's only the production who will crash or won't report errors correctly when 3rd parties send excpetional responses
+❌ **Otherwise:** All your tests pass, it's only the production who will crash or won't report errors correctly when 3rd parties send exceptional responses

 <br/>